Straight-tusked elephant: Extinction

 Palaeoloxodon antiquus retreated from northern Europe and contracted to refugia, primarily in southern Europe, after the end of the Last Interglacial around 115,000 years ago due to climatic conditions becoming unfavourable, and fossils during the following Last Glacial Period are rare.
 In Britain, the species may have persisted until around 87,000 years ago based on remains found in Bacon Hole in Wales.
-A molar from the cave deposits of Grotta Guattari in central Italy has been suggested to date to around 57,000 years ago, though other studies have found it to have an older early Late Pleistocene age, and later dating done in 2023 suggested an age of deposition in the cave of around 66–65,000 years ago.
+A molar from the cave deposits of Grotta Guattari in central Italy has been suggested to date to around 57,000 years ago, though other studies have found it to have an older early Late Pleistocene age, and later dating done in 2023 of a previously unexcavated section of the cave which also contained straight-tusked elephant remains suggested an age of deposition in this area of the cave of around 66–65,000 years ago.
 Another late Italian record has been reported from Mousterian layers in Barma Grande cave in northwest Italy, probably dating to around the same time as Grotta Guattari, which has been suggested to display evidence of butchery by Neanderthals.
 Other late remains have been reported from several sites in the Iberian Peninsula, including El Castillo cave in northern Spain, which were initially radiocarbon dated to 43,000 years ago, with later calibration suggesting an age of around 49,570–44,250 years Before Present, and Foz do Enxarrique (a sequence of terrace deposits of the Tagus river) in central-eastern Portugal, originally dated to around 34–33,000 years ago, but later revised to around 44,000 years ago.

 A late date of around 37,400 years ago has been reported from a single molar found in the North Sea off the coast of the Netherlands, but it has been suggested that this date needs independent confirmation, due to only representing a single sample.
 Some authors have suggested that P. antiquus likely survived until around 28,000 years ago in the southern Iberian Peninsula based on footprints found in Southwest Portugal and Gibraltar.
 While some authors have argued that climate change was primarily responsible for the extinction of the straight-tusked elephant, others have argued that climate change alone cannot account for the species extinction, as the species had survived previous glacial cycles of similar severity to the Last Glacial Period.
-Human hunting may have played a contributory role, but the importance of this is uncertain.
+The youngest records of straight-tusked elephants overlap in-time with the initial occupation of Europe by modern humans.
+Human hunting may have played a contributory role in the extinction of the straight-tusked elephant, but the importance of this is uncertain.